Laos Travel Guide: All things you need to know

-Overview: Understand the secrets of local culinary arts not just by tasting, but hands-on it by your own, that will definitely great experience.
+Overview: Understand the secrets of local culinary arts not just by tasting, but hands-on it on your own, that will definitely great experience.
 This 7-day tour gives you time to explore the most highlights as well as to join Laotian cooking classes in beautiful Vientiane and the UNESCO World Heritage site of Luang Prabang.
-Let your culinary senses guide your way, indulging in a tapestry of tastes and tantalizing aromas all while travelling in comfort and style.
+Let your culinary senses guide your way, indulging in a tapestry of tastes and tantalizing aromas all while traveling in comfort and style.

 - Culinary Delights 9 days

 Overview: Combine your love for food with your passion for travel on this unique culinary tour.
 Learn the secrets of Laos’ world-famous cuisine, as you explore the landscape, meet the people and delve into the history of the country – finding inspiration in the favorite local dishes.

 - Highlights of North Laos & Vietnam 9 days

 Overview: Combined travel between Laos and Vietnam will give you opposing emotions, but it will be memorable memories in your life.
 This trip will lead you to 2 world heritage sites: Luang Prabang town and Halong Bay.
 Luang Prabang is a charming town with beautiful architecture, a peaceful haven for anyone who dreams of an escape from a busy life.
 While Halong Bay will give you the breathtaking moment with the beauty created by Mother Nature.